Chapter 18:

 Lucius froze.

-The contact’s brow furrowed.
-Then he nodded.
+The contact’s brow furrowed, then nodded.

 A soft whistle.

 From the shadows, a thick-bodied mount emerged, black and scaly, with three twisted horns on its brow.
-Steam puffed from its nostrils in the cool night air.
-It pulled a small cart, just large enough for four people.

-Lucius felt every cut, every bruise, but none stung like what gnawed inside.
+Lucius felt every cut, every bruise, but none stung like what gnawed inside: the memory of Tagunel’s last glance, Melissa’s voice as she sent him away.

 “I could’ve done more,” he whispered into the wind, tears running down his face.

-But then he saw her face again.
-The clarity in her eyes.
+But then he saw her face again, the clarity in her eyes.

 Then go, but keep your promise.

-The sky ahead had turned a pale blue.
-A new day was breaking on the horizon.
+The sky ahead had turned a pale blue, a new day was breaking on the horizon.

 And with the first light of dawn, Lucius knew, his story was far from over.